avetisk/material-next/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the current code base.
-Material-UI uses eslint, so if possible, enable linting in your editor to get real-time feedback.
+Material-Next uses eslint, so if possible, enable linting in your editor to get real-time feedback.
 The linting rules are also run when Webpack recompiles your changes, and can be run manually with `yarn lint`.

 You can also run `yarn prettier` to reformat the code.